INKPTR-STUDIO/MCU-BusBase/EN/IIC.md

-# 3. Supplementary Notes and Summary
+# 3. Supplementary Notes and Final Reference Code
 ## 3.1 Explanation of the Initial State of SCL in Some Timings
 In the above examples, the four timings—Send Acknowledge, Receive Acknowledge, Send Byte, and Receive Byte—do not initialize SCL to 0 at the beginning.
 This is because in actual use, these four timings are only used immediately after other timings **except the Stop Signal timing**, and those timings all restore SCL to a low level at the end, so it does not matter.
 <br>